micheh/phpcs-gitlab/README.md

 composer require --dev micheh/phpcs-gitlab
 ```

-Then adjust your `.gitlab-ci.yml` to run PHP_CodeSniffer with the custom reporter and to gather the codequality artifacts:
+Then adjust your `.gitlab-ci.yml` to run PHP_CodeSniffer with the custom reporter and to collect the codequality artifacts:

 ```yaml
 phpcs: